 Unfortunately, there isn’t a formula for this.
 What works for one business won’t necessarily work for the next.

-Additionally, there are some baseline qualities a good enterprise sales hire should have if you want to ensure they’ll be successful when they join your team.
+However, there are some qualities a good enterprise sales hire should have if you want to ensure they’ll be successful when they join your team.

 Think of these as foundational traits.

-While it’s nice to have things like industry experience, big logos, etc., anyone you hire who doesn’t exemplify these qualities (and have real examples to prove it) will struggle in any industry you put them in.
+While it’s nice to have things like industry experience, big logos, etc., anyone you hire who doesn’t exemplify these qualities will struggle in any industry you put them in.

 Keep in mind that hiring is a two-way street.
 The goal here is the same as it is in your sales process – a mutually beneficial partnership.
 So ask these questions to understand whether the people you’re interviewing meet your needs… and that you also meet theirs.